 Annahar interviewed the famous journalist recently at the BBC studios, where she is currently hosting her program “Al Mash’had”.

 “I faced many challenges during my journalistic journey, especially that I aimed to cover political news, it was a tough challenge because I'm a woman, but these challenges are the juice of my career life,” Khoury told Annahar.

 The shows presented by Khoury are informative.
-She interviews heads of states, leading personalities, and decision makers from all around the world.
+She interviews heads of states, leading personalities, and decision-makers from all around the world.

-The method that Khoury uses when she is interviewing makes the guests speak from the heart; her it is a combination of both insistence and gentle questioning style.
+The method that Khoury uses when she is interviewing makes the guests speak from the heart; it is a combination of both insistence and gentle questioning style.
 This makes it easier for her to get better material and be able to put her guests at ease, and especially, win their trust.

 “My favorite interview that I've done was the one with journalist Mohamed Hassanein Heikal, because it had a huge impact on the Egyptian audience," Khoury said, adding that on a local level, her interview with Ziad Rahbani was also a big highlight.